cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 As you can see, we’re using the `cyclic-dynamodb` library to create a programmable instance of our database.
 That’s a convenience library used to facilitate the communication with our database using simple JavaScript code.
 We’re also extracting the `CYCLIC_DB` environment variable that we set earlier using `process.env`.

-> The `process.env` object itself was populated with values from the `.env` file when we called the `env-cmd` command that runs with the `dev` script from `package.json`: `env-cmd nodemon index.js`
->

-Let’s move back into our route handler to finally make some use of this`bikesCollection` object:
+Let’s move back into our route handler to finally make some use of this `bikesCollection` object:

 ```javascript
 // Get all bikes